appscot/sails-orientdb/README.md

 #### Many-to-Many Through Associations
 In a [Many-to-Many Through Association](https://github.com/balderdashy/waterline-docs/blob/master/associations.md#many-to-many-through-associations) ([more info](https://github.com/balderdashy/waterline/issues/705#issuecomment-60945411)) the join table is represented in OrientDB by Edges.
 Waterline-orientdb automatically creates the edges whenever an association is created.
 The Edge is named after the property tableName (or identity in case tableName is missing).

+#### Populate queries (joins)
+Waterline-orientdb implements its own custom join function so when the user runs `.populate(some_collection)` it will send a single `SELECT` query with a [fetchplan](http://www.orientechnologies.com/docs/last/orientdb.wiki/Fetching-Strategies.html) to OrientDB.
+This way join operations remain fast and performant by leveraging OrientDB's graphDB features.

 ### sails-orientdb differences

 #### Edge creation